LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 The `Doxygen Manual <http://www.stack.nl/~dimitri/doxygen/>`_ contains a lot more details.

-Fill this in when we have a better handle on how we want to prganize our doxygen stuff...
+**Fill in more details when we have a better handle on how we want to organize our doxygen stuff...**